-In Europe, the concept of austerity has meant deep and painful cuts in government spending.
-India's effort, however, looks a little different.
+In Europe, the concept of austerity has meant deep, painful cuts to government spending.
+In India, however, austerity looks a little different.

-MIHIR SHARMA: And a Snotty-nosed 27-year-old analyst on Wall Street might be concerned that the government has not, in fact, announced a cut in entitlements of one kind or another.
-But the truth is that most of the entitlements that the government has handed out in the past 10 to 15 years are desperately needed.
+"A snotty-nosed 27-year-old analyst on Wall Street might be concerned that the government has not, in fact, announced a cut in entitlements of one kind or another," he said.
+"But the truth is that most of the entitlements that the government has handed out in the past 10-15 years are desperately needed."

-SHARMA: What austerity actually does wind up meaning here is a very sort of strange Gandhian thing, which is that we want our leaders and our government to be demonstrating some sort of personal commitment to an austere lifestyle.
+"What austerity actually does wind up meaning here is a very sort of strange Gandhian thing," Sharma added, referring to the philosophy espoused by the country's independence leader Mahatma Gandhi.
+"We want our leaders, and our government, to be demonstrating some sort of personal commitment to an austere lifestyle."